eperez84/C5-J1850VPW-comms/README.md

 # GM Class 2 Serial Traffic Simulator

+This repository builds on the <a href="https://github.com/garnerm91/J1850" target="_blank" rel="noopener noreferrer">J1850 VPW Arduino module project</a> by <a href="https://github.com/garnerm91" target="_blank" rel="noopener noreferrer">garnerm91</a>.
+It uses the same XC68HC58-based Class 2 transceiver; you can buy that hardware from the author’s <a href="https://www.ebay.com/usr/mattus.i8wvojtcv" target="_blank" rel="noopener noreferrer">eBay store</a>.

 Arduino Nano project for simulating/sending GM Class 2 (J1850 VPW) traffic over the serial bus.

 This project targets C5 Corvette model years `1997-2004` and focuses on the `EBCM-status` sketch for simulating EBCM traffic on the Class 2 bus.
 It is intended for setups where the factory ABS/EBCM is removed or replaced (for example, MK60 or Delta conversions) and suppresses ABS/traction warnings at startup.